chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

          ...
        }

-If you use the TNSNames Alias syntax to connect to Oracle, you may need to inform the driver where to find the `TNSNAMES` file.
+If you use the TNSNames Alias syntax to connect to Oracle, you must specify where the driver can find the `TNSNAMES` file.
 Refer to the Oracle documentation for more information.

 ## Use XL Release with SQL Server